maim-lain/fourelements/book-2/home.md

 <br>

 ## Training:
-- Training increases your firebending level.
-The higher your level, the more damage you do in battles.<br>
+Training increases your firebending level.
+The higher your level, the more damage you do in battles.

 #### Training Requirements
 Level | Requirement